andreasMazur/geoconv/README.md

 ### Inputs and preprocessing

-As visible in the minimal example above, the geodesic convolutional layer expects two inputs:
+As visible in the minimal example above, the intrinsic surface convolutional layer (here geodesic convolution) expects two inputs:
 1. The signal defined on the mesh vertices (can be anything from descriptors like SHOT [5] to simple 3D-coordinates of the vertices).
 2. Barycentric coordinates for signal interpolation in the format specified by